howerj/forth-cpu/readme.md

 #### iVgaTxtDout

 This register contains the value of the video memory index by oVgaTxtAddr.
+The mechanism for reading from VGA ram does not work correctly at the moment.

 	*-------------------------------------------------------------------------------*
 	| 15 | 14 | 13 | 12 | 11 | 10 |  9 |  8 |  7 |  6 |  5 |  4 |  3 |  2 |  1 |  0 |